sky-uk/osprey/README.md

 contexts as `aliases` have been specified.

 When specifying the `--group` flag, the operations will apply to the targets belonging to the specified group.
+If targeting a group (provided or default) the output will include the name of the group.
 ```
 $ osprey user login --group foobar
 user: someone
 password: ***

+Logging in to group 'foobar'

 Logged in to foo.cluster | foo
 Logged in to bar.cluster
 ```